twschan/CI_MS2_Memory_Game/README.md

 * A feedback of when I completed the game
 * Appealing visual elements
 * During the game to track score and time
-* To be able to restart game whenever.
+* To be able to restart game whenever

 #### User Stories
 1. As a user, I would like to track score during the game.